borginer/IOAM-Parser/README.md

-# IPv6 IOAM Network Emulator
+# IPv6 IOAM Parser & Network Emulator

-This project emulates an IPv6 IOAM (In-situ Operations, Administration, and Maintenance) network using Linux network namespaces to simulate packet flows, inject IOAM headers, and parse trace information from live network traffic or `.pcap` files using Scapy.
+This project emulates an IPv6 IOAM (In-situ Operations, Administration, and Maintenance) network using Linux network namespaces to simulate packet flows and inject IOAM headers.
+Then parse trace information from live network traffic or `.pcap` files using Scapy.

 ## Features